Budget-Aware Sequential Brick Assembly with Efficient Constraint Satisfaction: Experimental Results

-where $\mathbf{B}^{(1)}, \mathbf{B}^{(2)} \in \mathbb{R}^{a \times a \times a}$.
-Along with IoU, we measure the ratio of valid bricks in structures of interest.
+where $m_{\textrm{valid}}$ is the number of brick structures that satisfy assembly constraints and $m$ is the number of brick structures assembled.
 In addition, we utilize a class probability of a target class, which is the softmax output of the target class, in experiments on the generation of brick structures.
-The probability of the target class is measured using a pretrained classifier with the ModelNet40 dataset reported.
+The probability of the target class is measured using a pretrained classifier with the ModelNet40 dataset.
+We generate 100 samples and report averaged metrics over 100 samples for all experiments.

-\textbf{Baseline Methods.} We compare the brick assembly performance of our method against Bayesian optimization~\citep{combinatorialgen}, denoted as BayesOpt, Brick-by-Brick~\citep{bbb}, denoted as BBB, and deep generative model of LEGO graphs~\citep{dgmlg}, denoted as DGMLG, in \Twotabrefs{tab:recon}{tab:multipart}.
-BayesOpt optimizes brick positions to maximize intersection over union (IoU) between assembled shapes and target shapes.
-Brick-by-Brick learns to assemble bricks given multi-view images of target structures using reinforcement learning.
-By following its formulation, we also provide three images (top, left, and front) of target structures in a test dataset.
+\paragraph{Baseline Methods.} We compare the assembly performance of our method against a sequential assembly method with Bayesian optimization~\citep{combinatorialgen}, denoted as BayesOpt, Brick-by-Brick~\citep{bbb}, denoted as BBB, and the deep generative model of LEGO graphs~\citep{dgmlg}, denoted as DGMLG, in~\Twotabrefs{tab:recon}{tab:multipart}.
+BayesOpt optimizes brick positions to maximize IoU between assembled shapes and target shapes.
+For the method by~\citet{combinatorialgen}, we provide exact target structures which belong to a particular category.
+BBB learns to assemble bricks given multi-view images of target structures.
+Following its formulation, we also provide three images (top, left, and front) of target structures in a test dataset.
 DGMLG generates a structure by utilizing the graph representation of brick structures and a deep graph generative model.
-Note that our approach does not provide any guide (image or target shape) to producing a new structure.
+Note that our approach does not provide any guidance (image or target shape) to produce a new structure.
+It is noteworthy that such different formulation is inevitable due to their respective assumptions.
+Importantly, we would claim that our method requires weaker guidance than other methods.